 Flavonoids are a special category of hydroxylated phenolic compounds having an aromatic ring structure.
-Quercetin is a special subclass of flavonoid.
-It is a bioactive natural compound built upon the flavon structure nC6(ring A)-C3(ring C)-C6(ring B).
-Quercetin facilitates several plant physiological processes, such as seed germination, pollen growth, antioxidant machinery, and photosynthesis, as well as induces proper plant growth and development.
+Among several subclasses of flavonoids, the flavonol subclass contains a special compound - quercetin.
+Quercetin is a bioactive natural compound built upon the flavon structure, i.e., C6(ring A)-C3(ring C)-C6(ring B).
+It facilitates several plant physiological processes such as seed germination, pollen growth, antioxidant machinery, and photosynthesis, as well as induces proper plant growth and development.
 Quercetin is a powerful antioxidant, so it potently provides plant tolerance against several biotic and abiotic stresses.
-This review highlights quercetin's role in increasing several physiological and biochemical processes in under stress and non-stress environments.
-Additionally, this review briefly assesses quercetin's role in mitigating biotic and abiotic stresses (e.g., salt, heavy metal, and UV stress).
-The biosynthesis of flavonoids, their signaling pathways, and quercetin's role in plant signaling are also discussed.
+This review highlights the role of quercetin in increasing several physiological and biochemical processes in under stress and non-stress environments.
+Additionally, this review briefly assesses the role of quercetin in mitigating biotic and abiotic stresses, e.g., salt, heavy metal, and UV stress.
+Furthermore, the biosynthesis of flavonoids along with fresh advances and regulation in its signaling pathway, as well as the role of quercetin in plant signaling is also discussed.